Methylin Side Effects

 For the Consumer

 Applies to methylphenidate: oral capsule extended release, oral capsule extended release biphasic 30/70, oral capsule extended release biphasic 40/60, oral capsule extended release biphasic 50/50, oral powder for suspension extended release, oral solution, oral tablet, oral tablet chewable, oral tablet extended release, oral tablet extended release chewable, oral tablet extended release disintegrating

 Other dosage forms:

-You should check with your doctor immediately if any of these side effects occur when taking methylphenidate:More common
+Check with your doctor immediately if any of the following side effects occur while taking methylphenidate:

 - Black, tarry stools